 Beltran war born in 1953 as Israel Ramirez in San Gil, a town in the central Colombian Santander department.

-While studying chemical engineering, Beltran joined the ELN in the 1970s, less than a decade after the group first announced its presence.
+While studying chemical engineering, Beltran joined the ELN in the 1970s, less than a decade after the group first carried out its first attack.

 Since then, the rebel went underground and little is known about his activity within the group, except that he had ascended to become a member of the ELN’s five-person Central Command in the 1980s.